-The management should identify off-site hazardous waste collectors licensed by NEA to collect and dispose off the various types of hazardous wastes.
-All waste generated by healthcare institutions must be dispose off in accordance to legal requirements.
-Waste must be segregated into hazardous and non-hazardous waste so that it can be safely dispose off by the respective licensed waste contractors.
+The management should identify off-site hazardous waste collectors licensed by NEA to collect and dispose of the various types of hazardous wastes.
+All waste generated by healthcare institutions must be disposed of in accordance to legal requirements.
+Waste must be segregated into hazardous and non-hazardous waste so that it can be safely disposed of by the respective licensed waste contractors.
 The management should develop a licensed hazardous waste collector assessment programme to verify the capability and competency of potential off-site hazardous waste contractors in handling their wastes.